pmichaillat/economic-slack/syllabus.md

 Office hours will be conducted in-person.
 Office hours are first-come-first-served: there is no need to sign up.
 Feel free to come to office hours to discuss concepts covered in lecture and readings, discuss your research project, or talk about any other course-related matters.

-### GitHub discussion portal
+### GitHub Discussions

-In addition to office hours, we will communicate using [GitHub discussions](https://github.com/pascalmichaillat/economic-slack/discussions).
-The discussion portal is designed to get you help quickly and efficiently.
-So rather than emailing me or each other, I encourage you to post your questions and queries on GitHub, and to respond to the queries of your fellow students whenever you can.
+In addition to office hours, we will communicate using [GitHub Discussions](https://github.com/pascalmichaillat/economic-slack/discussions).
+This collaborative discussion forum is designed to get you help quickly and efficiently.
+You can ask and answer questions, share updates, have open-ended conversations, and follow along on decisions affecting the course.
+So rather than emailing me or each other, I encourage you to post your questions and queries on GitHub, and to participate whenever you can.

 ## Classes